Recovery House Licensing

-- receive referrals from state agencies or state-funded facilities, or
+- Want to receive referrals from state agencies or state-funded facilities, or

-- be eligible to receive federal or state funding to deliver drug and alcohol recovery housing services, and
+- Want to receive federal or state funding to deliver recovery house services.

-- Also, state or county courts must give first consideration to facilities that are licensed or certified when making residential recommendations for individuals under their supervision.
+- courts shall give first consideration to licensed recovery houses when residential recommendations are made for individuals under their supervision.